iboisvert/iboisvert.github.io/homelab.md

 NAS, DHCP, caching DNS, and other misc services like git.

 ## Why?
 I bought a Dell T710 on the cheap over a year ago.
 I've been using FreeBSD with some success to run services like NAS, DHCP, and caching DNS, but I want to run a bunch of other services as well like Minecraft and Ubiquiti.
-In FreeBSD it would make sense to run these services in jails for isolation, but the CLI for managing jails is pretty klunky.
+In FreeBSD it would make sense to run these services in jails for isolation, but the CLI for managing jails is pretty clunky.
 I am using `ez-jail` but it seems to be unsupported.

 Honestly though, I just wanted to experiment with a hypervisor.